web-platform-tests/interop-2022-viewport/explainers/viewport-units.md

 To authors this seems weird, but [its behavior is explained below](#size-of-the-ua-default-viewport-on-mobile).

-## Types Viewport-percentage Lengths
+## Types of Viewport-percentage Lengths

-Since [the Layout Viewport can change size](./layout-viewport.md#size) as UA UI elements contract or expand, there are different types specific Layout Viewport Sizes that can be defined.
+Since [the Layout Viewport can change size](./layout-viewport.md#size) as UA UI elements contract or expand, there are different types specific Layout Viewport Sizes that [can be defined](https://drafts.csswg.org/css-values-4/#viewport-relative-lengths).
 Each type of specific Layout Viewport has Viewport-percentage Lengths assigned with it.
 ### The Large Viewport

 The Large Viewport is the viewport sized assuming any UA UI Elements that are dynamically expanded and retracted to be *retracted*.
 It has the `l`-prefix, so its linked units are `lvh` / `lvw` / `lvb` / `lvi` / `lvmin` / `lvmax`.